 Students will be assessed in the following skill area:

 Students will sit terminal exams in the four skill areas of Listening, Reading, Speaking and Writing - all of which will be equally weighted (25% per skill area).
-Students can choose to sit the papers at foundation level (with access to equivalent grades C-G) or higher (equivalent to grades A*-D) but must sit the same tier for all elements of the exam.
+Students sit the papers at either Foundation or Higher tier and must sit the same tier for all elements of the exam.

 The Listening exam will require students to respond to questions and demonstrate an understanding of clear standard speech, noting details, opinions, past, present and future tenses and also deducing meaning from a variety of short passages.

 The Speaking exam will involve communicating and interacting effectively in speech using accurate pronunciation and intonation to be understood by a native speaker.
 Students will take part in a short conversation, asking and answering questions, exchanging opinions, conveying information and narrating events to express and justify their own thoughts and points of view.